 Arbitration Awards issued by Arbitration Panels in cases in which Oakes & Fosher represented the claimant (investor) as well as settlements Oakes & Fosher has obtained for our clients include:

-Settlement of over $2.6 million against two major brokerage firms on behalf of an investor.
-The case involved stock broker who seriously mishandled the account of an elderly widow and abused the trust she had given to the broker.
-The settlement resulted in the client recovering all of her losses and covering her attorneys’ fees as well.
+Award of $2,629,273 in favor of investor Sandra C. Alford.
+The case involved a stock broker at National Planning Corporation who seriously mishandled the account of an elderly widow and abused the trust she had given to the broker.
+The settlement resulted in the client recovering all of her losses, $1,000,000 in punitive damages, and covering her attorneys’ fees as well.
+Alford v.
+National Planning Corporation, FINRA DR No. 17-02420.

 Unanimous Award of $1,341,280 in favor of a Texas investor against Oppenheimer whose brokerage account was excessively traded by two Oppenheimer brokers.
+Award included recovery of interest as well as attorneys’ fees.
 Gillespie v.
-Oppenheimer, FINRA DR No. 09-05596.
-Award included recovery of interest as well as attorneys’ fees.
+Oppenheimer et al, FINRA DR No. 09-05596.

 Settlement of $1,470,000 for an investor whose brokerage account was seriously mishandled and abused through speculative private placements, unsuitable securities as well as self-serving trading of the customer’s account to generate excessive commissions and fees.

-Unanimous Award of $1,105,000 against an associate of Bernard Madoff who recommended that the investors entrust their funds in the Madoff fund.
+Unanimous Award of $1,105,000 against an associate of Bernard Madoff who recommended that the investors entrust their funds in the Madoff fund, a Ponzi scheme.
 Turbo Investors, LLC v.
 Robert M. Jaffe, FINRA DR No. 09-05485.

 Settlement of $1,087,500 against a large brokerage firm for mismanaging a retired couple’s retirement savings.